jorenheit/brainfix/README.md

 # Brainfix v2.0
 This is a reboot of a little project I did as a student.
-BrainFix is a compiler that takes a C-style language (with elements taken from other languages or custom designed to match its needs) and compiles this into [BrainF*ck](https://esolangs.org/wiki/Brainfuck), an esoteric programming language consisting of only 8 operations.
+BrainFix is a compiler that takes a C-style language (although the syntax slowly evolved to something very close to Javascript for some reason) and compiles this into [BrainF*ck](https://esolangs.org/wiki/Brainfuck), an esoteric programming language consisting of only 8 operations.

 ## Bisonc++ and Flexc++